Zapper-fi/protocol/docs/api-intro/pricing.md

 After the alpha concludes, discounts will be offered for purchasing larger amounts of credits.
 There will be more information provided on this soon.

 :::note
 API calls are initially rate limited at **30 times per minute**.
-Please contact us at ops@zapper.xyz to request a higher limit.
+Please contact us at ops@zapper.xyz to increase your limit.
 :::